 Some argue that you are born with a certain level of intelligence, and there’s not much you can do to change it.
 You either have it or you don’t.
 (They’re wrong).

-Others suggest that you can be smart by training your brain.
-Go to the “brain gym” and do many reps of working memory exercises to boost your general mental power is the idea.
+Others suggest that you can be smart by training your brain with simple, controlled drills.
+Their idea is to go to the “brain gym” and do many reps of working memory exercises to boost your general mental power.

 It’s not at all clear how well abstract memory exercises really work.
 And there’s way more to mental life than innate general intelligence.
 For example, grit is just as important to your long-term intellectual achievement.

 What, then, can we say about how to be smart?